koalkoal4/bolt-generated-project/src/pages/posts/tone-of-voice.md

 <h2 class="text-3xl font-bold text-slate-800 dark:text-slate-100 mb-6">It's Not Just Words: Tuning Into Your Tone of Voice</h2>

 <p class="text-lg text-slate-600 dark:text-slate-300 mb-8">
   I talk to my dogs all the time, don’t I?
 We give them cues, shower them with praise, might have little conversations (I know I do!).
 Or have you ever taken the time to realize all that they are comprehending beyond the words themselves?
 When I first started training, I concentrated on the precise words of the commands because I thought it was all about the words.
 At the time, I didn’t realize the immense influence of the way I was saying those words — my tone, pitch and volume.
 I quickly discovered that my tone of voice was a great communication channel, able to motivate, calm, clarify, or regretfully, confuse or stress my dog.
-In fact, being aware of and deliberately placing this tone of voice is a key part of concise, successful, upbeat <a href="https://trainedtails.com/posts/basic-dog-training" target="_blank" rel="noopener noreferrer" class="text-emerald-600 dark:text-emerald-400 hover:underline">dog coaching</a>.
+In fact, being aware of and deliberately placing this tone of voice is a key part of concise, successful, upbeat <a href="https://trainedtails.com/posts/basic-dog-training" target="_blank"  class="text-emerald-600 dark:text-emerald-400 hover:underline">dog coaching</a>.
 </p>

 <img src="/assets/images/23.jpg" alt="Person speaking happily and clearly to an attentive, happy dog." class="w-full h-auto rounded-xl my-8 shadow-lg" loading="lazy" />